Ποιειν Και Πραττειν - create and do

 Poetry gives orientation, but it is a matter of knowing how to come to terms with human pain caused by the loss of love and human relationships.
 Pain exists because too often life is being 'dealt' with in the most arbitrary way.
 Such a loss reveals the frailty of human relationships.
 It brings people dangerously close to the cutting edge of success and failure.
 Insofar poetry is like a drama of shadow and light to show what does make a difference between life and death, it reflects as well a decision to be honest.

 If drama and theatre reveal a world of rhetorical skills which underline critical stances despite censorship and suppression, then artists do live permanently in danger zones as Mike van Graan would say.
 Thus only the courageous ones express what is not allowed.
 Yet poetry has no other choice but to overcome this censorship.
 In so doing, poetry becomes a counter-force to globalization by articulating what can prevail in all corners of the world, namely love and humour.
-It frees the individual and lifts human conscience to a level of language others can understand, and therefore begin to share meanings more common than what often people feel or think.
-That is why poetry is also linked to common sense.
-It allows overcoming the long shadows cast by power and fear, the two forces of imitation.
+It frees the individual and lifts human conscience to a level of language others can understand, and therefore they can begin to share meanings more common than what often people feel or think.
+That is why poetry is also linked not only to the comm, but to a special sense.
+The sensitivity allows for another affinity to life.
+Once people feel themselves as being real and can begin to articulate clear thoughts, then by means of such poetic empowerment they can overcome the long shadows cast by power and fear, the two forces of imitation.

 If anything, poetry is a kind of morality expressed in words and this free of any coercion.
-That makes the poem so powerful once free to seek lawfulness in life and in tune with the world.
+That makes the poem so powerful once free to seek lawfulness in life expressed best as being in tune with the world.
 Such a lyrical expression leaves no doubt about true thoughts and emotions reflecting honestly the state of affairs in this world.
 If Michael D. Higgins can say every poet knows when a poem is 'made', then this applies to the world as well.
-For everyone knows when peace prevails.
+For everyone knows when peace prevails and practical reason forms the basis of collective decisions on how to distribute not only resources.
+For giving recognition is also setting free others to make use of their energies to create new possibilities to live and to work together.

 Hatto Fischer